 Relaxed Virtual Hen Do Film Night

 Choose a really cool or fun beauty tutorial for everyone to try.
-Maybe you're trying to replicate a look from your brides favourite contestant from RuPaul's Drag Race or maybe you're testing your contouring skills.
+Maybe you're trying to replicate a look from your bride's favourite contestant from RuPaul's Drag Race or maybe you're testing your contouring skills.
 Whatever it is why not face mask up, give your skin some love and then let lose painting it and see who get the closest to the real thing.
 And that my loves rounds up our guide to throwing the best virtual hen do ever.
 Whatever you decide to do to celebrate your original hen do date we hope you have an amazing time and we'd love to see what you get up to so tag us (@rockmwedding) in your photos and we can share them on our Instagram.
-And as ever, any other ideas are always welcome in the comments section or over on our free forum.
+And as ever, any other ideas are always welcome and you can get in touch with us.

 If you've not listened to our podcast yet you can check it out on your iPhone here.
 There are over 30 episodes for you to catch up on.
 If you don't have an iPhone you can listen on Spotify.
 RELATED: Over 40 wedding nail manicures to try RELATED: 70+ Updos For Wedding Hair RELATED: All the wedding hair accessory inspiration you'll ever need